 Conserve energy and share a ride!
 The UD Rideboard section of the UD Classifieds provides students with a safe and sustainable alternative to the average car trip.
 Get to know your fellow Blue Hens and reduce your carbon footprint!

 Other travel alternatives are available from the Transportation website.
 Get info about biking around town and the Unicity bus system; and getting out of town via MegaBus, Greyhound, Catch-A-Ride, SEPTA or Amtrak.

-The University of Delaware Police work to create an environment where people can feel safe to learn, work, live and visit and is committed to providing quality service and protection to the entire University community.
+The University of Delaware Police work to create an environment where people can feel safe to learn, work, live and visit and are committed to providing quality service and protection to the entire University community.
 UDPD is accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA).

 University of Delaware Police Officers and Student Police Aides regularly patrol campus by day and during the late-night hours, and a free walking escort program is offered by calling (302) 831-2222 or by using one of the many blue light emergency phones located across campus.
 Additionally, aides maintain a presence on UD shuttle buses during late-night runs.

 UDPD provides an Emergency Response Team, K-9 Police Teams, foot and bike patrols, and a 24-hour campus escort service to protect the entire University community.

 To maintain a secure environment all residence halls are equipped with the latest safety technology including: